BodePlotter/BodePlotter/README.md

 2. **Matplotlib Performance on Windows 11**
    On Windows 11, Matplotlib may struggle to keep pace at higher playback speeds.
-   - If Matplotlib is selected, starting measurements or playing may take more than 15 seconds for additional windows load.
+   - If Matplotlib is selected, starting measurements or playing may take more than 90 seconds for additional windows load.
-     You may want to click the Pause button until the windows are loaded after seeing the first data points.
+     You the Pause button will be yellow until the windows are loaded.
    - *Matplotlib windows support was added in version 0.0.2.*
    - Matplotlib windows are not closed automatically before DearPyGui exits, leaving log and temporary files in the user’s TEMP directory.
    - **Command Prompt:**